1. Prepare early.

 3. Move to the ball using small steps to keep your body in good balance and be ready for late adjustments.

-8. Practice consistency.
-Rally with your partner trying to make 10, 20, 30 balls in a row during a rally.
+Rally with your partner trying to make 10, 20, or 30 balls in a row during a rally.

 Challenge yourself to hit, let’s say 20 balls in a row; then go for 30, then 40, and so on.

 10. Ultimately, tennis consistency is a state of mind… every time you practice, don’t accept to miss.

 Every ball that comes your way is like the most important ball in the world.
 Hit it over the net no matter what.

 Try to check as many of the above-mentioned tips in the list, and you’ll soon have more consistent tennis groundstrokes than your opponent.